 Working with special needs students often means creating a great deal of individualized programs, tools, and lessons, and Mr. Bigham is committed to sharing what he develops with colleagues or families who may benefit.
 He has developed guidebooks to help students prepare for a visit to the zoo or a Portland bridge – an outing that can be incredibly daunting for an individual with special needs.
 He is also working to design a functional living skills curriculum aligned to the new Common Core State Standards.
 Whether he is developing curriculum, meeting with case workers, designing guidebooks, or working in his classroom, his role as educator-advocate shines through.

 “We at Multnomah ESD are so lucky to have such an outstanding role model and teacher for our students,” said ESD Superintendent Barbara Jorgensen.
 “I know what it takes to be that ‘over the top’ educator that is really in his career for each and every student he touches with his teaching strategies.”

 The Oregon Teacher of the Year is selected after an extensive application process.
 Nominees from schools throughout Oregon submitted packets of information that included testimonials and letters of support from their principals, superintendents, and colleagues.
 From the written material, applicants were judged on leadership, instructional expertise, understanding of educational issues, professional development, and vision.
 Brett Bingham succeeds 2012-13 Teacher of the Year Nanette Lehman, a second grade teacher from the Baker School District.
-As part of his recognition, Brett will receive a $5,000 cash award sponsored by the American Institutes for Research.
+As part of his recognition, Brett received a $5,000 cash award sponsored by the American Institutes for Research.
 Other sponsors include SMART Technologies and Salem Trophy.